joSanchez28/project-echo-chamber.github.io/README.md

 - Explore the dataset with statistics and ways to visualize the structure of the data, with special focus on subreddits
 - Perform sentiment analysis on the comments as part of the exploration
 - Create a graph of the network to visualize interactions and possibly evidence of the echo chamber effect
-- Restrict ourselves to subreddits about politics and use NLP and Machine Learning to classify the users as conservatives/republicans or liberals/democrats
+- Restrict ourselves to subreddits about politics and develop NLP and Machine Learning models to try to classify the users as conservatives/republicans or liberals/democrats

 ## What is Reddit?
 Reddit is the "frontpage of the internet" (13 years online, more than half a billion monthly users, top 3 most visited website in the US and top 20 in the world).
 According to [Wikipedia](https://en.wikipedia.org/wiki/Reddit) Reddit is "an American social news aggregation, web content rating, and discussion website".
 What does this mean?
 There are two main elements to Reddit: